 De Kuip is part of a larger sports complex that includes the club’s youth academy.
-The stadium lies in a predominantly residential area, and in particular the area across the railway tracks rates among the poorest of Rotterdam with resulting safety issues.
+The stadium lies in a predominantly residential area, and in particular the area across the railway tracks rates among the poorest of Rotterdam.

 The area on the banks of the river Meuse has recently been redeveloped though, and boast a cinema, some eating options, and the odd bar.
 Still, eating and drinking can best be done in Rotterdam’s city centre, from where it is a short public transport ride to the stadium.
 The area around Stadhuisplein is a good start for drinking, though Rotterdam nightlife is rather dispersed over the central areas.

-There are no hotels located in the vicinity of De Kuip.
+There are no hotels located in the immediate vicinity of De Kuip.
 The closest hotels are in the Kop of Zuid area on the renovated and edgy south bank, from where one can walk to the stadium in about half an hour.
-Still, it will take about just as long to get to De Kuip from the centre.
+Otherwise, there is a good few options in Rotterdam’s centre.

 If tickets remain available, these can also be bought on the gate from 3.5 hours before kick-off, however Feyenoord tends to sell out most league games so booking in advance is strongly recommended.